ApayRus/EngEasy-content/pages/lessons/14-the-article/en.md

 the
 the
-city
+a city
-school
+a school
-hospital
+a hospital
-restaurant
+a restaurant
-cinema
+a cinema
-museum
+a museum
-park
+a park
-library
+a library
-shop
+a shop
 go, goes

 ## The Article Rules